 Building process of data sets is triggered by the data or structure change in the underlying data sets (when automatic rebuild is enabled) or manually by user.
 During the building process, all referenced data sets are locked for performing changes.
-Any changes done to the underlying data sets (Changing joins structure (add join point, remove join point, change type, remove all) will cause, that the join is flagged as needed to be rebuild, but the rebuild itself is not scheduled.
+Any changes done to the underlying data sets (Changing joins structure, changing data, etc.) will cause, that the join is flagged as needed to be rebuilt, but the rebuild itself is not scheduled.
 When the joined data sets is flagged as needed to be rebuilt, the existing materialized view in the back end database is invalidated and only the data preview will be displayed (by default 10 000 rows).
 Once the rebuilding is finished, all (updated) data will be again available.

 Disabling the building process

 There are situations, when we don't want to start the building process automatically, especially in the "big" data sets.
 It is possible to disable automatic rebuild in the settings of the joined data set: